Neurologic Residency

 Morris Beato, PT, DPT, GCS, NCS

 Rick Beato is the Director of the UCF & Orlando Health Neurologic Residency Program.
-He is an Associate Professor in the Doctor of Physical Therapy Program at the University of Central Florida’s School of Kinesiology and Rehabilitation Sciences.
-He is a recipient of the Academy of Neurologic Physical Therapy’s Award for Excellence in Neurologic Education, the Florida Physical Therapy Association’s (FPTA) Award for Excellence in Academic Teaching, the Academy of Physical Therapy Education’s Distinguished Mentor in Residency and Fellowship Education Award, the FPTA Neurology SIG’s Outstanding Neurologic Physical Therapist in Education, and the Federation of State Boards of Physical Therapy’s Outstanding Service Award.
+He is an Associate Professor Clinical Track in the Doctor of Physical Therapy Program at the University of Central Florida’s School of Kinesiology and Rehabilitation Sciences.
+He is a recipient of multiple national and state awards in teaching and mentoring including: the Academy of Neurologic Physical Therapy’s Award for Excellence in Neurologic Education, the Florida Physical Therapy Association’s (FPTA) Award for Excellence in Academic Teaching, the Academy of Physical Therapy Education’s Distinguished Mentor in Residency and Fellowship Education Award, the FPTA Neurology SIG’s Outstanding Neurologic Physical Therapist in Education.
+He is also recipient of national professional service awards including: the American Physical Therapy Association’s Lucy Blair Service Award and the Federation of State Boards of Physical Therapy’s Outstanding Service Award.
 He became board certified as a clinical specialist in neurologic physical therapy in 2011 and in geriatric physical therapy in 2012.
-Rick is the current Chair of the Neurologic Specialty Council and the past Chair of the Geriatric Specialty Council of the American Board of Physical Therapy Specialties.
+Rick is the past Chair of the Neurologic Specialty Council and the past Chair of the Geriatric Specialty Council of the American Board of Physical Therapy Specialties, where he serves as a board member and commissioner.
 He is a Task Force Member of the APTA Resident Entrustable Professional Activities (EPA) Work Group and of the APTA Future of Specialization Reactor Panel.

 Marissa Conrad, PT, MS, NCS, CBIS